mouliere-lab/FrEIA/README.md

 #### 3. Set the path to the sample sheet
 Add the path to the sample sheet file.
 #### 4. Set the path to the reference genome
+The pipeline maps the reads to a reference genome.
+To do this, you first need to index the reference using BWA MEM.
+A tutorial to index the reference genome can be found [here][8].
+Indexing large genomes can take from minutes to hours butt needs to be done only once.
 Add the path to the indexed reference genome.
 #### 5. Set the output path
 Add the path to the output folder.
 A folder with the project name will be